openxla/stablehlo/rfcs/20260821-low-precision-complex.md

 - apply a separately specified legalization;
 - implement the types natively.

 This RFC does not prescribe which option a consumer must choose.
-In particular, it does not make XLA support a prerequisite for StableHLO type validity.
+It does require that unsupported consumers fail explicitly before code generation.
+In particular, a consumer must not reinterpret a four-byte value as `C64`, fall through an existing `C64`/`C128` path, or silently promote the declared value to `complex<f32>`.
+XLA support is not a prerequisite for StableHLO type validity, but the StableHLO implementation and the XLA/HLO work must be coordinated before the feature is presented as end-to-end executable.

 ## Verification and testing

 The implementation must include positive tests for:

+- StableHLO verifier acceptance and exact type inference for the complete specified domain, independently of whether a particular consumer executes every operation;
 - parsing and printing `complex<f16>` and `complex<bf16>` in StableHLO
   programs;
 - `stablehlo.complex`, `stablehlo.real`, and `stablehlo.imag` type relations;